abernier/ironlecture/README.md

-`ironlecture.user.js` is a userscript that reveals `:::* lecture` blocks on https://my.ironhack.com
+`ironlecture.user.js` is a userscript that reveals MD `:::* lecture` blocks on https://my.ironhack.com

 |Before|After|
 |------|-----|